Key Points

 Touching and holding is an important part of caring for your baby in the NICU.

 Kangaroo care is good for your baby.
-It helps keep him warm, is good for his heart and breathing and helps him sleep better.
+It helps keep them warm, is good for their heart and breathing, and helps them sleep better.

 Kangaroo care is good for parents, too.
 It can help you feel close to your baby and reduce your stress.